daudix/distrobox/docs/content/useful_tips.md

 toc = true
 +++

-## Detect if you're in a distrobox
+## Detect If You're in a Distrobox

 Being this tightly integrated, it may be useful to know when you're in a container or not.

 To detect you can just check the environment variable `"${CONTAINER_ID}"`, if set, you're in a distrobox.

-## Launch a distrobox from you applications list
+## Launch a Distrobox from You Applications List

 Starting from distrobox 1.4.0, containers created will automatically generate a desktop entry.
 For contaias ners generated with older versions, you can use: